kbhimanavarjula/ams-iot/README.md

 a.
 Login to your Power BI account with the Azure Login credentials that have Global admin permissions.

 b.
-Provide a name for your web app (This is different from what we created before).
+Provide a **name** for your web app (This is different from what we created before).

 c.
-Select App type “server-side Web App”.
+Select App type “**server-side Web App**”.

 d.
-Enter the Redirected URL and Home URL, same as you gave in Azure AD B2C tenant URL without “/redirect.html” for Home URL.
+Enter the Redirected URL and Home URL, same as you gave in Azure AD B2C tenant **Reply URL** without “/**redirect.html**” for Home URL.

+e.
+If you want to deploy Deployment Cost Type 4, give **traffic manager Reply URL** without “**/redirect.html**” for Home URL.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/40.png)

-e.
+f.
 Select check boxes for required API’s (select all check boxes for best practice).

 * Read all datasets